-SACRAMENTO-Market conditions have begun to stabilize over the past 12 months here but an imbalance still leaves tenants with enhanced leverage in the market.
+SACRAMENTO-Sacramento market conditions have begun to stabilize over the past 12 months; however an imbalance between supply and demand still leaves tenants with enhanced leverage in the market.
 That is according to a recent Skyline report from Jones Lang LaSalle.

 According to the firm, regional payrolls increased by 1.5% over the past 12 months, or 10,500 jobs.
 Total employment hit 936,500, up 1.7% from the same period 12 months ago.
 The unemployment rate remained unchanged at 9.8% in December.
 Over the past 24 months, the unemployment rate has dropped three percentage points from 12.8% to 9.8%–“a strong indication that the region’s job recovery is taking hold.”

 Three of the five largest sectors in the region continued to add jobs on an annual basis, says the report.
 “Professional and business services expanded by 2,200 jobs helping bolster private-sector leasing activity in the downtown office market through the end of 2012.
 Federal and State government employment steadied at 222,200 jobs, unchanged over the 12-month period.
 The resolution of California’s budget through proposition 30 will likely lead to the expansion of several State agencies, and bring added job growth to this sector in 2013.”